Galvanic corrosion

-Galvanic corrosion (also called bimetallic corrosion or dissimilar metal corrosion) is an electrochemical process in which one metal corrodes preferentially when it is in electrical contact with another, in the presence of an electrolyte.
-A similar galvanic reaction is exploited in primary cells to generate a useful electrical voltage to power portable devices.
-This phenomenon is named after Italian physician Luigi Galvani (1737-1798).
+Galvanic corrosion (also called bimetallic corrosion or dissimilar metal corrosion) is an electrochemical process in which one metal corrodes preferentially when it is in electrical contact with another, different metal, when both in the presence of an electrolyte.
+A similar galvanic reaction is exploited in single-use battery cells to generate a useful electrical voltage to power portable devices.
+This phenomenon is named after Italian physician Luigi Galvani (1737–1798).

+A similar type of corrosion caused by the presence of an external electric current is called electrolytic corrosion.

 Overview

-Dissimilar metals and alloys have different electrode potentials, and when two or more come into contact in an electrolyte, one metal (that's more reactive) acts as anode and the other (that's less reactive) as cathode.
+Dissimilar metals and alloys have different electrode potentials, and when two or more come into contact in an electrolyte, one metal (that is more reactive) acts as anode and the other (that is less reactive) as cathode.
 The electropotential difference between the reactions at the two electrodes is the driving force for an accelerated attack on the anode metal, which dissolves into the electrolyte.
 This leads to the metal at the anode corroding more quickly than it otherwise would and corrosion at the cathode being inhibited.
 The presence of an electrolyte and an electrical conducting path between the metals is essential for galvanic corrosion to occur.
 The electrolyte provides a means for ion migration whereby ions move to prevent charge build-up that would otherwise stop the reaction.
 If the electrolyte contains only metal ions that are not easily reduced (such as Na+, Ca2+, K+, Mg2+, or Zn2+), the cathode reaction is the reduction of dissolved H+ to H2 or O2 to OH−.